 Sociology students at Ashbourne take on some of the most important and topical issues of the day like the impact of social media on our lives, why crime is on the rise in the UK, how different ethnic groups are treated in society, how sport can bring together family generations and how and where we educate our children.

-Through a wide range of multi-media resources, experience and extensive knowledge Sociology (and Geography) tutor Stephen Burton guides students to draw out their own answers using Socratic questioning and develop their independent thinking.
+Through a wide range of multi-media resources, experience and extensive knowledge our tutor will guide students to draw out their own answers using questioning and develop their independent thinking.

 Why study Sociology?